Your all-essential guide to Swedish Christmas

 Julafton (Christmas Eve)

 Julafton, December 24, is the main day of celebration in Sweden, when families get together to eat lots and lots of food and treat each other with Christmas gifts.
 Some meet for lunch and for some it is more of an evening event.
 Traditions may of course vary and Christmas is not great for everybody, but in general it is the biggest holiday in Sweden and comes with high expectations and a lot of paraphernalia.
-Celebrations are held at home and you will find the city center empty and calm (except for the last minute shoppers around noon).
+Celebrations are held at home, and you will find the city centre empty and calm (except for the last minute shoppers around noon).
 For those who lack company, alternative Christmas celebrations are usually held by the churches.

 undefined